Xilinx/Vitis_Libraries/codec/docs/src/tutorial.rst

    source <install_path_xrt>/xrt/setup.sh
    export PLATFORM_REPO_PATHS=<install_path_platforms>
    export PLATFORM=xilinx_u200_gen3x16_xdma_2_202110_1
-   export TARGET=sw_emu
+   export TARGET=hw_emu

-Note: The TARGET environment variable can be set as sw_emu, hw_emu and hw according to which emulation mode is expected to run. sw_emu is for C level emulations. hw_emu is for RTL level emulations. hw is for real on-board test.
+Note: The TARGET environment variable can be set as hw_emu and hw according to which emulation mode is expected to run. hw_emu is for RTL level emulations. hw is for real on-board test.
 For more information about the Vitis Target please have a look at `here <https://docs.xilinx.com/r/en-US/ug1393-vitis-application-acceleration/Build-Targets?tocId=8ijg9En3MQ_7CJBZrUFENw>`_.

 Download the Vitis Graph Library
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^